pryv/example-service-bluebutton/README.md

-# Pryv Service Bluebutton
+# Pryv "blue button" service

-Bluebutton service for Pryv with simple web app: https://bluebutton.pryv.me/
+Example "blue button" service & web app for users to download all their data.
+See Pryv Lab instance: https://bluebutton.pryv.me/

 ![Bluebutton](http://www.healthit.gov/sites/default/files/consumer_big_blue/bb-logo-215x215.jpg "Bluebutton")

 To know more about Bluebutton, see [here](https://www.healthit.gov/patients-families/blue-button/about-blue-button).

-_Note: Bluebutton service is based on Pryv's command line backup tool https://github.com/pryv/app-node-backup.
+_Note: Bluebutton service is based on Pryv's command line backup tool https://github.com/pryv/pryv-account-backup.
 Also, we expect it to be run behind a Nginx process handling the HTTPS encryption._

 ## Install